ScarletsFiction/ScarletsFrame/README.md

 });
 ```

-Instead of using jQuery library, this framework also have `sf.dom` as jQuery alternative that was optimized for performance, memory friendly, and easily find your event listener from devtools.
+This framework also have `sf.dom` as jQuery's alternative that was optimized for [performance](https://jsbench.me/r6k09d2avk/1), memory friendly, and easily find your event listener from devtools.

 ```js
 window.$ = sf.dom;